Knowledges

 Amps and Anxiety: Decoding the "Safety Margin"

-When you look at a jump starter, the first number you usually see is the "Peak Amps" (e.g., 1000A, 2000A).
-For a solo traveler driving a compact SUV or a sedan, these numbers can feel abstract.
+When shopping, the first number you see is "Peak Amps" (e.g., 1000A, 2000A).
+For a solo traveler, these numbers can feel abstract.
 Does a 2.5L engine really need 2000 amps?

 The Winter Confidence Model